 The Group's brand image and reputation would be adversely impacted by non-compliance with various product safety laws, good manufacturing practices and data protection.
 In light of the Group's digital strategy, data privacy laws are increasingly important.
-Also, the Group's diagnosis and treatment segment ("Diagnosis & Treatment") and connected care and health informatics segment ("Connected Care & Health Informatics") are subject to various (patient) data protection and safety laws.
-In Diagnosis & Treatment and Connected Care & Health Informatics, privacy and product safety and security issues may arise, especially with respect to remote access or monitoring of patient data or loss of data on the Group's customers' systems.
-The Group is exposed to the risk that its products, including components or materials procured from suppliers, may prove to be not compliant with safety laws, for example, chemical safety regulations.
+Also, the diagnosis & treatment ("Diagnosis & Treatment") businesses and connected care ("Connected Care") businesses are subject to various (patient) data protection and safety laws.
+In the Diagnosis & Treatment businesses and Connected Care businesses, privacy and product safety and security issues may arise, especially with respect to remote access or monitoring of patient data, or loss of data on the Group's customers' systems.
+The Group is exposed to the risk that its products, including components or materials procured from suppliers, may prove not to be compliant with safety laws, for example, chemical safety regulations.
 Such non-compliance could result in a ban on the sale or use of these products.

 The Group operates in a highly regulated product safety and quality environment.
-The Group's products are subject to regulation (for example, the new EU Medical Devices Regulation (EU) 2017/745) by various government agencies, including the U.S. Food and Drug Administration ("FDA") and comparable foreign agencies (for example, China Food and Drug Administration ("CFDA China"), Medicines & Healthcare Products Regulatory Agency, Agence Nationale de Sécurité du Médicament et des Produits de Santé, Federal Institute for Drugs and Medical Devices and Dutch Health Care Inspectorate).
-Obtaining their approval is costly and time consuming, but is a prerequisite for introducing products in the market.
+The Group's products are subject to regulation (for example, the EU MDR) by various government agencies, including the U.S. Food and Drug Administration ("FDA") and comparable foreign agencies (for example, the National Medical Products Administration in China, the Medicines and Healthcare products Regulatory Agency in the U.K., the French National Agency for Medicines and Health Products Safety in France, the Federal Institute for Drugs and Medical Devices in Germany, and the Dutch Health Care Inspectorate in the Netherlands).
+Obtaining their approval is costly and time-consuming, but a prerequisite for introducing products in the market.
 A delay or inability to obtain the necessary regulatory approvals for new products could have a material adverse effect on business.
-The risk exists that product safety incidents or user concerns could trigger FDA business reviews which, if failed, could lead to business interruption which in turn could adversely affect the Group's financial condition and operating results.
+The risk exists that product safety incidents or user concerns, as in the past, could trigger FDA business reviews which, if failed, could lead to business interruption, which in turn could adversely affect the Group's financial condition and operating results.
+For example, the Group may be obligated to pay more costs in the future because, among other things, the FDA may determine that the Group is not fully compliant with the consent decree agreed to by the Issuer and the U.S. government, as announced in the Issuer's press release on 11 October 2017 (the "Consent Decree"), and therefore impose penalties under the Consent Decree, and/or the Group may be subject to future proceedings and litigation relating to the matters addressed in the Consent Decree.